huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 - `status` - Indicates the node status.
 - `availability_zone` - Indicates the availability zone of the node.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 120 minute.
+- `update` - Default is 60 minute.
+- `delete` - Default is 30 minute.

 ## Import

 OpenGaussDB instance can be imported using the `id`, e.g.